Skip to content

 9. Verify Sender’s Email Address

-Ensure the sender's email address aligns with the email's contents - Does it make sense that an email from UPS would come from an address such as j.shi@jung.com?
+Ensure the sender’s email address aligns with the email’s contents - Does it make sense that an email from UPS would come from an address such as j.shi@jung.com?
 Probably not.
 How about from no.reply@up.s.com?
 Notice the periods.
 This is not from UPS, it is from up.s.
-The "from" address in an email can be faked.
-Do not assume that if it comes from a known address that it is legitimate.
+The “from” address in an email can be faked.
+Do not assume that if it comes from a known address it is legitimate.

 10. Check for Awkward Wording

 Check for awkward wording in the email – Does the content appear to be proper English (or whatever language it should be)?
 Check the tone and grammar.
 Does the email sound like it was translated from a foreign language?
-Then it could come from a non-native hacker.
+Then, it could come from a non-native hacker.

 If the message is suspicious, there are some steps you can take: